garden-io/garden/docs/reference/commands.md

     # The output log from the run.
     log:

-# Alias for `runs`.
+# Alias for `run`.
 A map of all Runs that were executed (or scheduled/attempted) and the Run results.
 tasks:
   <Run name>:
     # Whether the module was successfully run.